hbctraining/Intro-to-shell-flipped/lessons/02_wildcards_shortcuts.md

 $ ls ~
 ```

-This prints the contents of your home directory, without you having to type the full path because the tilde "~" is equivalent to "/home/username".
+This prints the contents of your home directory, without you having to type the full path.
+This is because the tilde "~" is equivalent to "/home/username".

-Another shortcut is the "..":
+Another shortcut is "..":

 ```bash
 $ ls ..
 ```

 The shortcut `..` always refers to the directory above your current directory.
 So, it prints the contents of the `unix_lesson`.
-You can chain these together, so:
+You can also chain these together:

 ```bash
 $ ls ../..
 ```

-prints the contents of `/home/username` which is your home directory.
+This prints the contents of `/home/username`, which is two levels above your current directory (your home directory).

 Finally, the special directory `.` always refers to your current directory.
-So, `ls`, `ls .`, and `ls ././././.` all do the same thing, they print the contents of the current directory.
-This may seem like a useless shortcut right now, but we used it earlier when we copied over the data to our home directory.
+So, `ls` and `ls .` will do the same thing - they print the contents of the current directory.
+This may seem like a useless shortcut, but recall that we used it earlier when we copied over the data to our home directory.

-To summarize, while you are in your home directory, the commands `ls ~`, `ls ~/.`, and `ls /home/username` all do exactly the same thing.
-These shortcuts are not necessary, but they are really convenient!
+To summarize, the commands `ls ~`, `ls ~/.`, and `ls /home/username` all do exactly the same thing.
+These shortcuts can be convenient when you navigate through directories!

-#### Command History
+### Command History

-You can easily access previous commands.
-Hit the up arrow.
-Hit it again.
+You can easily access previous commands by hitting the up arrow on your keyboard.
 You can step backwards through your command history.
-The down arrow takes your forwards in the command history.
+On the other hand, the down arrow takes your forwards in the command history.

 'Ctrl-r' will do a reverse-search through your command history.
 This
 is very useful.